-- (8) Where a visitor under subclause (1)(c) is visiting for purposes other than providing end of life support to a resident, the operator of a care facility in Victoria must not permit: - (a) more than two visitors of a resident to enter or remain on the premises at any one time in relation to that resident; and - (b) more than five visitors of a resident to enter or remain on the premises per day in relation to that resident. - (9) Where a visitor under subclause (1)(c) is visiting for the purposes other than providing end of life support to a resident, and is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent unattended so that they can attend the care facility without the child or dependent, then the child or dependent may accompany that person when attending the facility, then: - (a) the cap in subclause (8)(a) will not include that child or dependent; and - (b) the cap in subclause (8)(b) will include that child or dependent
+- (8) Where a visitor under subclause (1)(c) is visiting for any purpose, other than for the purpose of providing end of life support to a resident or as a prospective resident of the facility, the operator of a care facility in Victoria must not permit: - (a) more than two visitors of a resident to enter or remain on the premises at any one time in relation to that resident; and - (b) more than five visitors of a resident to enter or remain on the premises per day in relation to that resident. - (9) Where a visitor under subclause (1)(c) is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the care facility without the child or dependant, then the cap in subclauses (8)(a) and (b) will not include the child or dependant accompanying the person visiting the facility.

-Restrictions on visitors (prospective residents)
+Restrictions on visitors as prospective residents

-- (10) Where a visitor under subclause (1) (d) is visiting as or on behalf of a prospective resident, the operator of a care facility in Victoria must not permit: - (a) more than one person to enter or remain on the premises with the prospective resident; or - (b) more than one person to enter or remain on the premises, on behalf of a prospective resident who is not in attendance.
+- (10) Where a visitor under subclause (1)(c) is visiting the facility as a prospective resident of the facility, the operator of a care facility in Victoria must not permit: - (a) more than one other person accompanying the prospective resident to enter or remain on the premises; and - (b) more than one visit at the facility for this purpose at any one time.